 Well, much as we hate to rain on anyone's parade aka piste we have a less-than-favourable snow forecast for skiers and snowboarders heading to the Alps, this winter.
 In fact, look away now unless you are a complete sceptic and never believe long range snow forecasts.

+It's been a mixed start across the Alps with the Northern resorts receiving a decent early base of snow while there has been more of a drought in the South.
 According to Severe Weather, most of Europe is forecast to have less snowfall by mid-winter, apart from some smaller areas.

 Above average temperatures are also expected in most of Europe as well as in eastern and southern eastern North America.